velartrill/velartrill.github.io/orig/family.md

 “…like how she’s always so excited to see you.”

 Sashuan nods.
 “Exactly.
 So that’s _cardin_ — _ceshvol_ is what happens when someone has _cardin_ already and ends up getting abandoned.
-Like, when someone who’s integrated really deep into your life suddenly goes away and it’s like they take part of you with them.”
+Like, when someone who’s dug really deep into your life suddenly goes away and it’s like they take part of you with them.”

 “…oh.”